kubeflow/kubeflow/docs_dev/releasing.md

 We have nightly release for all images covered by workflows in [release config](../releasing/prow_config_release.yaml) Currently auto release will use master branch.

+See [#1574](https://github.com/kubeflow/kubeflow/issues/1574) we are moving away from using cron to using prow to trigger our release image workflows.

 ## Create Release Workflow

 1. To have your image release workflow, you need build context which contains a script, build_image.sh which has the executable bit set: